-Salesforce Commerce Cloud As A Platform To Accelerate B2C Online Retail
+Salesforce Commerce Cloud Platform To Accelerate B2C Online Retail

-A more viable strategy to expand sales worldwide is readily available through Salesforce Commerce Cloud — as long as brands have a plan to address the integration of their sales and marketing channels.
+A more viable strategy to expand sales worldwide is readily available through Salesforce Commerce Cloud — as long as brands have the plan to address the integration of their sales and marketing channels.